tmkhoyan/cvyamlParser/README.md

 ### 2: invoke mex command with optimization flags:

-It's not necessary but goo to have, by default optimisation level2 is used.
+It's not necessary but good to have level 3 optimisation. by default optimisation level 2 is used.
- Make sure to link with the open cv library and include paths:
+ Make sure to link with the correct open cv library and include paths:

 ```bash
 mex -v COPTIMFLAGS="-O3 -fwrapv -DNDEBUG" ../src/readcvYaml.cpp -I [path_to_includes] -L [path_to_lib]